danielmccannsayles/passage_flight_arduino/README.md

 # passage_flight_arduino
 Arduino code for passage flight project
-Use Frugal Master Code for Replication and Senior Design Master Code for reference.
+For Arduino Hardware Code:
-Sensor code may also be needed for libraries
+Use Frugal Master Code for Replication and LIFE Master Code for reference.
-Disregard MasterCode3 as it is an old version
+Sensor code (TDS) may also be needed for libraries Disregard MasterCode3 as it is an old version